Bee a Keeper Hive Tours & Workshops

 - Reusable shopping bag/box – Buck Naked Farm eggs, honey, hive products & apparel are available for purchase on site.

 - Treats for the chickens!
 Leafy greens in decent condition are welcome, not required.

 - Hive inspection gear – long sleeve jacket, veil, & gloves.
 We have multiple sizes but protective gear is never a custom fit.

 - Bottled water during breaks.

-- One 8oz. jar of chunk wildflower honey/participant as part of the “Honey Harvest”
+- One 8oz. jar of wildflower honey/participant for hive tours

 - (Soap making class only) – one 8oz. loaf of hot process soap/participant.

 - (Candle making class only) – four (2oz.) beeswax votive candles/participant